 Sciatica is a common pain condition that’s sometimes described as an electric shock-like sensation that travels down one leg.
 Though your sciatica may resolve on its own with at-home care, depending on the underlying cause, it may turn into a chronic pain problem.
-At Greater Michigan Spine & Neurosurgery in Mt.
-Pleasant and Battle Creek, Michigan, spine surgeon Timothy Spencer, DO, offers minimally invasive interventions for sciatica to relieve pain, improve your quality of life, and get you back to your normal activities as soon as possible.
+At Greater Michigan Spine & Neurosurgery in Battle Creek, Michigan, spine surgeon Timothy Spencer, DO, offers minimally invasive interventions for sciatica to relieve pain, improve your quality of life, and get you back to your normal activities as soon as possible.
 For relief from your sciatica, contact your nearest office by phone today.

 Sciatica is a pain condition caused by pinching or irritation of the sciatic nerve.
 Your sciatic nerve is a finger-thick nerve that travels from your lower back and into your buttocks and legs on both sides of your body.

 Any irritation, pinching, or injury of the nerve results in sciatica.

 You may develop sciatica from one of many causes.
 Spinal stenosis, which is a narrowing of the spinal canal, is the most common cause.
 You can also develop the pain condition from a herniated disc or spondylolisthesis, which occurs when your vertebrae slip over one another.

 Though anyone can develop sciatica, you may be at greater risk if:

 You may also be at a higher risk of developing sciatica if you live a sedentary lifestyle.